-If you had something like a table under the tarp you can often keep it there.
-The tarp then simply covers all the contents that were under the tarp from the bad weather.
+If you had something like a table under the tarp, you can often keep it there.
+The tarp then covers all the contents under the tarp from the bad weather.

-As soon as the weather passes, remove the additional tent pegs that were holding the tarp close to the ground, and re-insert the tent poles, just like the ‘single handed’ method above.
+As soon as the weather passes, remove the additional tent pegs holding the tarp close to the ground, and re-insert the tent poles, just like the 'single-handed' method above.

 Creating more space under your tarp

-Most tarp kits come supplied with two poles (though some come with no poles).
+Most tarp kits come with two poles (though some come with no poles).

-With two poles you can create the basic tarp setup, but if you add a few more poles you can create more headroom underneath.
+You can create the basic tarp setup with two poles, but if you add a few more poles, you can create more headroom underneath.

 See our picture below of our camp kitchen set-up as an example.

-If your tent came with a few poles to convert the tent’s door into a canopy then you could use those with your tarp.
+If your tent came with a few poles to convert the door into a canopy, you could use those with your tarp.

 You can also buy some additional tarp poles.
 Click here to see tarp poles on Amazon.